calblueprint/immigration-justice-project/docs/dev/app/listings.md

 }
 ```

-**ListingPage Props**

-ListingPage component has the following arguments with the following types:
-- `filters`: *Filter[]*.
-A list of filters (see following section on customizing filters).
-Each filter in the list creates a new dropdown filter button.
-- `resetFilters`: *() => void*.
-A no-argument function that clears all filters, triggered when "Reset Filters" is clicked.
-- `filteredListings`: *Listing[]*.
-A list of listings, filtered by the currenlty selected filter options.
-This should be a memoized constant dependent on selected filters and listing data.
-- `selectedListing`: *Listing | null*.
-The currently selected listing whose ListingDetails will be displayed and whose ListingCard will be highlighted.
-In the above example, the defualt `selectedListin` is the first item of the `filteredListings` if one exists.
-- `setSelectedListing`: *(listing: Listing | null) => void*.
-Of the form `lisitng => setSelectedListing(listing)` as above, this function is used to set/update the selectedListing when it changes, i.e. when the user clicks on a new listing.
--  (optional)`interpretation`: *boolean*.
-Default value, false.
-A boolean specifying whether the current listing page is for interpretations or not.
-Used to differentiate between CaseInterpretations and Cases.

 #### Customizing Filters

 It is possible to modify the display of the existing filters or add/delete fitlers of listing pages by modifying the argument passed into the `filters` parameter of the `ListingPage` component.

 Filters must be of the following custom type:

 ```ts
 interface Filter {
   id: string;